Cireka/Natours-Front-End/README.md

    http://localhost:3000

 ## Contributing
-If you'd like to contribute to Coza Store, we'd be more than happy to welcome your contributions.
+If you'd like to contribute to Natours, we'd be more than happy to welcome your contributions.
 Feel free to fork the repository, make your changes, and submit a pull request.

 ## Feedback
 We value your feedback!
 If you have any suggestions, issues, or feature requests, please don't hesitate to create an issue in the repository.